0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/PortSwigger Blog - Why It's Time for AppSec to Embrace AI How PortSwigger Is Leading the Charge.md

   - readwise/articles
 url: https://portswigger.net/blog/why-its-time-for-appsec-to-embrace-ai-how-portswigger-is-leading-the-charge?__readwiseLocation=
 date: 2025-04-24
-summary: PortSwigger believes that AI can enhance penetration testing by making it faster and more accurate without replacing human testers.
-They have introduced AI features in Burp Suite to help pentesters automate repetitive tasks while maintaining control over sensitive information.
-The goal is to integrate AI seamlessly into existing workflows, empowering security professionals to work smarter and more efficiently.
 ---
 # Why It's Time for AppSec to Embrace AI: How PortSwigger Is Leading the Charge